 Brigadier General JOY M. KACZOR

 Brig.
 Gen. Kaczor was commissioned through Officer Training School in January 1999.
 She began her career as a Communications and Information Officer serving in various base-level communications units.
 In 2009, she became a Cyber Warfare Officer.
 Brig.
-Gen. Kaczor served at multiple levels of command including at the wing-level as the Commander of the White House Communications Agency and as the 33rd Network Warfare Squadron Commander.
-She also served as the Deputy Commander of the 67th Cyberspace Operations Group.
+Gen. Kaczor served at multiple levels of command including at the wing-level as the White House Communications Agency Commander and as the 33rd Network Warfare Squadron Commander.
+She also served as the deputy commander of the 67th Cyberspace Operations Group.
 Brig.
-Gen. Kaczor served in numerous joint positions including Current Operations Division Chief for U.S. Cyber Command, Computer Network Operations Branch Chief and Information Operations Planner for Special Operations Command Pacific and Chief of Protocol for U.S. Central Command forward.
+Gen. Kaczor served in numerous joint positions including Current Operations Division Chief for U.S. Cyber Command, Computer Network Operations Branch Chief and Information Operations Planner for Special Operations Command Pacific and U.S. Central Command Forward Chief of Protocol.

 EDUCATION

-1996 Bachelor of Arts in Mathematics, Wesleyan College, Macon, Ga.
+1996 Bachelor of Arts, Mathematics, Wesleyan College, Macon, Ga.

 2006 Warfighters Integration Course, Distance Learning Seminar

-2006 PhD Candidate (ABD), Computer Information Systems, Nova Southeastern University, Fla.
+2006 PhD Candidate, All But Dissertation, Computer Information Systems, Nova Southeastern University, Fla.

-2007 Advanced Communications and Information Officers Course, Keesler Air Force Base, Miss.
+2007 Advanced Communications and Information Officers Course, Keesler AFB, Miss.

 2008 Joint Network Attack Course, Corry Station, Fla.